 Partners and Charter

-The five original partners created the Charter against Scams and it is anticipated that each new partner that joins will pledge to commit to the areas that falls within the service or role that they provide.
+The five original partners created the Charter against Scams.
+It is anticipated that each new partner that joins will pledge to commit to the areas that fall within the service or role that they provide.

 - IOW Trading Standards